 - The home owners were forced to pay a down payment and later pay in installments or lump sum, an amount without any trace of where the money was spent/invested by the developers

 - No single point of contact for queries or concerns

-- There was no standard agency rating the developers and their reliability, making the home buyers’ investment very risky
+- There was no standard agency rating the real estate developers in India and their reliability, making the home buyers’ investment very risky

 - Absence of a redressal mechanism for delays in possession or substandard quality of construction

 6 key benefits for Home Buyers AFTER RERA –